jacklul/asuswrt-scripts/README.md

 > If you want a single file to be copied then create a file with the same name and `.copythisfile` extension, e.g. `file.txt.copythisfile`.

 > [!IMPORTANT]
-> If you want to use HTTPS to download packages you might have to install Entware's `wget-ssl` and `ca-certificates`.
+> If you want to use HTTPS to download packages you might have to install Entware's `wget-ssl` and `ca-bundle`.

 _Recommended to use [`hotplug-event.sh`](#user-content-hotplug-eventsh) as well._